From magnetoelectric response to optical activity: Introduction

 The special case of static and uniform electric and magnetic fields is particularly interesting.
 In that limit the tensor describing the modification of the polarization due to the electric field becomes symmetric, even in the absence of time-reversal symmetry in the unperturbed crystal.
-But in the absence of both that symmetry and spatial inversion symmetry, a magnetic field can still induce a polarization and an electric field can still induce a magnetization.
-This phenomenon is called the magnetoelectric effect \cite{Fiebig2005}; in an earlier work \cite{Mahon2020} we used our approach to derive the so-called orbital magnetoelectric polarizability (OMP) tensor that describes the magnetoelectric effect in the limit of fixed ion cores and with the neglect of spin contributions, and found agreement with earlier studies based on the ``modern theory of polarization and magnetization'' \cite{Essin2010,Malashevich2010}.
+But in the absence of both time-reversal and spatial inversion symmetry, a magnetic field can still induce a polarization and an electric field can still induce a magnetization.
+This phenomenon is called the \textit{magnetoelectric effect} \cite{Fiebig2005}; in an earlier work \cite{Mahon2020} we used our approach to derive the so-called orbital magnetoelectric polarizability (OMP) tensor that describes the magnetoelectric effect in the limit of fixed ion cores and with the neglect of spin contributions, and found agreement with earlier studies based on the ``modern theory of polarization and magnetization'' \cite{Essin2010,Malashevich2010}.
 Optical activity can be understood as arising from the generalization of the magnetoelectric effect to finite frequencies, where the electromagnetic field is necessarily not uniform; time-reversal symmetry then need not be broken for the phenomenon to occur.
-This work can be understood as an example of how our approach can be used to treat the perturbative electromagnetic response of media to time-dependent and spatially varying fields.
-For example, since our calculation is based on a microscopic identification of polarization and magnetization fields, we can identify a finite frequency generalization of the Chern-Simons contribution to the OMP tensor; this contribution is isotropic and thus does not lead to an induced electronic charge-current density in the bulk, which makes it inaccessible to approaches based on the bulk charge-current density response alone.
+And as our calculation is based on a microscopic identification of polarization and magnetization fields, we can identify a finite frequency generalization of the Chern-Simons contribution to the OMP tensor; this contribution is isotropic and thus does not lead to an induced electronic charge-current density in the bulk, which makes it inaccessible to approaches based on the bulk charge-current density response alone.